 Yet, as a society, we are not conditioned to have confidence in our appearance; after all, how many spot reduction or anti-wrinkle creams would the large cosmetic companies sell if we all felt good about our appearance?

 Indeed, such marketing hones in on the insecurity we all feel about our looks and rattles our cages, poking on the pain points, from cellulite to stretch marks and dark circles under our eyes to crooked teeth.

-That said, aside from the marketing tactics there are a few things you can do to feel more confident about your appearance, and in this article, we’re going to take a look at three things you can do to optimise your appearance.
+That said, aside from the marketing tactics, you can do a few things to feel more confident about your appearance, and in this article, we’re going to look at three things you can do to optimise your appearance.

-One of the most significant hang-ups people have about their image is that of their teeth; many people complaining they are either crooked or not white enough.
+One of the most significant hang-ups people have about their image is that of their teeth; many people complain they are either crooked or not white enough.
 Let’s tackle this one first, then.

 In terms of whitening your teeth, there are many options available from home remedies such as baking soda and cider vinegar to more professionally facilitated whitening regimes.

 Another complaint many people have about their looks is that of having dark bags under their eyes, meaning they look puffy, tired and drained the whole time.

 This is sometimes associated with not getting enough rest, but the main culprit is actually found in dehydration – if you want to reduce the dark circles around your eyes, then be sure to drink plenty of water throughout the day, and primarily upon waking up in the morning.

 Indeed, a good skin tonic is to drink a glass of water with freshly squeezed lemon juice each morning as it alklanises your system.